-Although the development currently is planned to remove approximately 22 acres of the potential significant woodland, with the construction of the Perth by-pass road, the ecological function of the woodland would be significantly impacted.
-The main reason for it being categorized as Significant Woodland would be eliminated (within 30 m of a significant feature).
+The development currently is planned to remove less than 1.5 hectares of the potentially significant woodland.
+The loss of woodland habitat for Phase 6 will primarily be edge habitat allowing the significant woodland to remain and wildlife to continue to utilize it in the same function as before.
+It will also continue to function for the reason it was determined to be significant woodlands which is buffering the Perth Long Swamp.
+The main reason for it being categorized as Significant Woodland (within 30 m of a significant feature) is likely to be impacted in the future based on plans for an arterial bypass.
 Therefore, looking at future conditions it is doubtful that the woodland will continue to meet the significant woodland criteria for being adjacent to a significant natural feature.
-Even if it did meet the criteria of being within 30 m of the PSW its ecological benefit will be minimal based on the presence of the roadway corridor between the two features.
 Any water contributions from the woodland to the PSW can be mitigated in the design of the subdivision.